r-devel/r-dev-env/docs/tutorials/multi_r_compilation.md

 #### 4. Select R version

-- ce you have a build of R under the new build directory, you will see your chosen name in the choices when running the `which_r` script to select the version of R to run in new terminals, e.g.
+-   Once you have a build of R under the new build directory, you will see your chosen name in the choices when running the `which_r` script to select the version of R to run in new terminals, e.g.
+    ```
     which_r
     ```